Rebun, Hokkaido

 Rebun (礼文町, Rebun-chō) is a town located in Sōya Subprefecture, Hokkaido, Japan.
 The district and town both cover the island of the same name: Rebun Island.
 Rebun Island is famous for its alpine flowers.

+History

+Pre-Dynastical and Prehistorical Period

+Various prehistoric ruins from the Okhotsk culture have been discovered in the areas of Kafukai and Funadomari.
+Later down the line it seems that there was also the presence of various Ainu, leading to the various remains of castles from the Ainu period, scattered across the area.